dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 - IMO, dicussion on censoring dangerous technology is less relevant than censoring people, groups and current events in social media

+# Philosophy of Censorship

+## The Library of Alexandria is a Metaphor

 - The library of Alexandria as a metaphor for the internet.
   - what made the library so special in the ancient world?